xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 ## 3. External scripting
-The server support external scripting triggered by new in- or out-flow data caming from individual gates.
+The server support external scripting triggered by new in- or out-flow data generated by individual gates.
 This option needs to be enabled at server launch with option '-export' and it can be configured bie the access.ini.
 The script can be any command which can be executed from the root path of the server and can be specified(in the access.ini) as a 'command' and an 'argument'.
 The server will then execute the line 'command argument {JSONDATA}' every time there is a new data from any of the active devices.
 Please note that 'argument' can be empty as the convention supports both executables (e.g. command.exe JSONDATA) as pure scripting (e.g. python example.py JSONDATA).